 Over time, organizations will grow their data functions to support the broader enterprise and embed individuals in ARTs and Operational Value Streams.
 However, a ‘Big Data’ development value stream of Data Engineers providing aggregated enterprise data will likely exist for some time.

 Data Engineering, Analysts, and AI/ML developer skills are in huge demand, and recruiting knowledgeable and skilled data specialists is a significant challenge.
 Organizations must create a compelling and inspiring data and AI vision to attract and retain this talent.
 Data specialists want to learn and grow from other data specialists to keep pace with the rapidly evolving technologies and practices.

 Applying DataOps to Build Better Solutions

 Solutions are informed and augmented by data, and ARTs require Data Science and Data Engineering skills.
 As described earlier, the data functions can provide some resources to ARTs as a shared service.
-But they must balance that ART work with their primary responsibility to create and evolve the DataOps practices that includes data as a product to the enterprise.
+But they must balance that ART work with their primary responsibility to create and evolve the DataOps practices that include providing data products to the enterprise.
 When supporting ARTs, they should act like an Enabling Team (see Agile Teams) to grow the technical data competence across the organization.
 In this capacity, they are not there to do the work but to teach others how to do it.